CartoDB/bigmetadata/docs/source/validation.rst

      make catalog

+You can view the generated Catalog in a browser window by going to the IP and port address for the nginx process.
+The current processes are shown with ``docker-compose ps`` or ``make ps``.

 1. Are there any nasty typos or missing data?

+   * Variable names should be unique, human-readable, and concise.
+If the variable needs more in-depth definition, this should go in the "description" of the variable.

 2. Does the nesting look right?
 Are there columns not nested?

+   * Variables that are denominators should also have subcolumns of direct nested variables.

+   * There may be repetitive nesting if a variable is nested under two denominators, which is fine.

 3. Are sources and licenses populated for all measures?

+   * A source and license :ref:`tasks.util.OBSTag` must be written for new sources and licenses

 4. Is a table with a boundary/timespan matrix appearing beneath each measure?

+   * If not, hardcode the sample latitude and longitude in :ref:`tasks.meta.catalog_lonlat`.

 Upload to a test CARTO server
 --------------